You may be able to get a discount if you have a second home or an empty property - it’s up to your council to decide.

 - that have been repossessed

-- that can’t be lived in by law, eg if they’re derelict
+- that can’t be lived in by law, for example if they’re derelict

 - that are empty because they’ve been compulsory purchased and will be demolished

-You may get a discount if your home is undergoing major repair work or structural changes, eg your walls are being rebuilt.
+You may get a discount if your home is undergoing major repair work or structural changes, for example your walls are being rebuilt.

 If your property’s been refurbished

 Your council will tell you when you have to start paying Council Tax if you’ve been carrying out major home improvements on an empty property or building a new property.

 You’ll get a ‘completion notice’ that tells you the date you must start paying Council Tax.